July 2013 Newsletter

 New: Search for Cottages by Town

-Starting this month, we're adding a page for every town where there is a cottage listed on My Favourite Holiday Cottages.
-Researching and writing a few hundred words describing around 700 towns in the UK has ensured the lights in office have been burning long into the night.
+Starting this month, we're adding a page for every town where a cottage is listed on My Favourite Holiday Cottages.
+Researching and writing a few hundred words describing around 700 towns in the UK has ensured the lights in the office have been burning long into the night.

 You can find the Town Search page on the main menu bar, the sidebar and advanced search pages.
 We've also upgraded the drop-down search bars to show how many cottages are in that town/county/location to aid bookers in homing in on their desired cottages.

-As well as helping bookers find cottages more easily, new pages mean new traffic allowing us to send more bookers to your website.
+New pages help bookers find cottages more easily, and they also mean new traffic, allowing us to send more bookers to your website.

 We're still uploading town pages, so if the town where your cottage is located doesn't yet appear, don't fret - it's still being written and will appear as soon as it's done.